This section summarises:

 Obtaining a permit to operate non-standard devices

-A licensee who wishes to operate standard devices under a spectrum licence (that is, equipment that conforms to mandatory ACA standards) will not have to apply to the ACMA for permission to do so.
-However, a permit will be required to operate non-standard devices.
-These permits may be issued by the ACMA under s.167 of the Radiocommunications Act 1992, and will only be issued during the term of the licence.
-Permits to supply non-standard devices for operation under a spectrum licence may also be issued by the ACMA under s.174 of the Act.
+A licensee who wishes to operate standard devices under a spectrum licence (that is, equipment that conforms to mandatory ACMA standards) does not need to apply to the ACMA for permission to do so.
+However, a permit will be required to supply or operate any non-standard devices.
+These permits may be issued by the ACMA under section 167 of the Radiocommunications Act 1992, and will only be issued during the term of the licence.
+Permits to supply non-standard devices for operation under a spectrum licence may also be issued by the ACMA under section 174 of the Act.